On irreducible symplectic 4-folds numerically equivalent to $(K3)^{[2]}$: Proof of Theorem in the cases

-$\bullet$ Assume we are in case (3). \begin{lemm} The intersection $D$ of two generic divisors $H_1',H_2'\in|H|$ is smooth at $P_0$. \end{lemm} \begin{proof} Arguing as in the proof of \cite[Prop.~5.4(2)]{O} we infer that the generic $\Gamma'$ is smooth at $P_0$; moreover, the tangent direction of $\Gamma'$ is not contained in the tangent space $T_{P_0}\Sigma'$.
-If $H_1$ is singular at $P_0$, then the multiplicity of the intersection of three generic divisors from $\Theta$ at $P_0$ is $\geq 8$.
+\begin{lem} Under the assumption of case (3) the intersection $D$ of two generic divisors $H_1',H_2'\in|H|$ is smooth at $P_0$. \end{lem} \begin{proof} Arguing as in the proof of \cite[Prop.~5.4(2)]{O} we infer that the generic $\Gamma'$ is smooth at $P_0$; moreover, the tangent direction of $\Gamma'$ is not contained in the tangent space $T_{P_0}\Sigma'$.
+If $H_1'$ is singular at $P_0$, then the multiplicity of the intersection of three generic divisors from $\Theta$ at $P_0$ is $\geq 8$.
 It follows that $\Sigma'$ is singular and $T_{P_0}\Sigma'$ has dimension $\geq 3$.
 Thus the tangent space $T_{P_0}\Sigma'$ cannot intersect transversally $T_{P_0}\Gamma'$, a contradiction.
-Repeating the above arguments for $H_1'$ instead of $X$ we end the proof. \end{proof} It follows that $\Sigma'$ and $\Gamma'$ are Cartier divisors.
+Repeating the above arguments for $H_1'$ instead of $X$ we end the proof. \end{proof} From Lemma \ref{4} we infer that $P_0$ is a simple base point of $|\Gamma'|$, i.e.~the strict transform $\Gamma''$ of $\Gamma'$ on the blowing-up $D'$ of $D$ at $P_0$ is base-point-free. \begin{lem} The morphism from $D'$ given by $|\Gamma''|$ does not contract curves and gives the normalization of $X'_D$. \end{lem} \begin{proof} It follows that $\Sigma'$ and $\Gamma'$ are Cartier divisors.
 Denote by $E $ the exceptional divisor and by $\Sigma''$ the strict transform of $\Sigma'$.
-From (\ref{4}) we infer that $P_0$ is a simple base point of $|\Gamma'|$, i.e.~the strict transform $\Gamma''$ of $\Gamma'$ on the blowing-up $D'$ of $D$ at $P_0$ is base-point-free.
 It follows that we can resolve the indeterminacy of $|H|$ by blowing-up $\Sigma'$ and then the fiber over $P_0$ of the obtained exceptional divisor.
 Denote by $\overline{X}$ the obtained threefold and by $E_1\subset X$, $E_2\subset X$ the resulting exceptional divisors.